-Suffolk County residents will soon have one more reason to look to Stony Brook Medicine for the highest level of care for both ischemic stroke (when a clot blocks the flow of blood to the brain) and hemorrhagic stroke (bleeding within the brain tissue).
+Suffolk County residents now have one more reason to look to Stony Brook Medicine for the highest level of care for both ischemic stroke (when a clot blocks the flow of blood to the brain) and hemorrhagic stroke (bleeding within the brain tissue).

-In March 2019, Stony Brook Medicine will launch Long Island’s first two mobile stroke units.
-These state-of-the-art units are designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
+In April 2019, Stony Brook Medicine launched Long Island’s first Mobile Stroke Unit Program designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
+This revolutionary pre-hospital process markedly accelerate the time to making an accurate stroke diagnosis, allows for time-sensitive stroke therapies to be administered earlier, and allows for the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.
+The result will be more lives saved, and better outcomes through earlier interventions.
 While new to Long Island, mobile stroke units have successfully reduced stroke disability and have improved survival rates in other major metropolitan areas across the country.

 “Time is brain”

-Each Stony Brook Medicine mobile stroke unit will be staffed with:
+Each Stony Brook Medicine mobile stroke unit is staffed with:

 - A crew of stroke first responders, including a critical care nurse, paramedic, emergency medical technician (EMT) and computed tomography (CT) technologist.

 - Medications, including the clot busting agent tPA, which, when administered intravenously, is known as IV tPA.